zng-ui/zng/zng-var/README.md

 ## Cargo Features

-The `zng-var` crate provides 2 feature flags, 1 enabled by default.
+This crate provides 2 feature flags, 1 enabled by default.

 #### debug_default
 Signal the build script to enable the `"dyn_*"` features for debug builds.

-Enabled by default.